Airbag: Triggering conditions

 Unlike crash tests into barriers, real-world crashes typically occur at angles other than directly into the front of the vehicle, and the crash forces usually are not evenly distributed across the front of the vehicle.
 Consequently, the relative speed between a striking and struck vehicle required to deploy the airbag in a real-world crash can be much higher than an equivalent barrier crash.
-Because airbag sensors measure deceleration, the vehicle speed is not a good indicator of whether an airbag should have deployed.
+Because airbag sensors measure deceleration, the vehicle speed is not a good indicator of whether an airbag should be deployed.
 Airbags can deploy due to the vehicle's undercarriage striking a low object protruding above the roadway due to the resulting deceleration.

-The airbag sensor is a MEMS accelerometer, which is a small integrated circuit with integrated micro mechanical elements.
+The airbag sensor is a MEMS accelerometer, which is a small integrated circuit with integrated micromechanical elements.
 The microscopic mechanical element moves in response to rapid deceleration, and this motion causes a change in capacitance, which is detected by the electronics on the chip that then sends a signal to fire the airbag.
 The most common MEMS accelerometer in use is the ADXL-50 by Analog Devices, but there are other MEMS manufacturers as well.

 Initial attempts using mercury switches did not work well.
 Before MEMS, the primary system used to deploy airbags was called a "rolamite".
 A rolamite is a mechanical device, consisting of a roller suspended within a tensioned band.
 As a result of the particular geometry and material properties used, the roller is free to translate with little friction or hysteresis.
 This device was developed at Sandia National Laboratories.
 Rolamite and similar macro-mechanical devices were used in airbags until the mid-1990s after which they were universally replaced with MEMS.